Lucas Van den Eynde

-Lucas Van den Eynde (born 23 February 1959) is a Belgian actor.
-He has acted in theater films and television programs and also dubbed animated films in Belgian Dutch.
+Lucas Van den Eynde (born 23 February 1959) is a Belgian actor who has acted in theater films and television programs and also dubbed animated films in Belgian Dutch.

-In 1998 he was the recipient of the Arlecchino Award (the award presented annually by the VSCD to the best supporting actor of the Dutch theater season) for his role as Edwaar in Ten Oorlog, which was followed by the 1999 Louis d'Or for his lead role as Bruno in Bruno in De cocu magnifique oftewel de wonderbaarlijke hoorndrager.
+In 1998, he was the recipient of the Arlecchino Award (the award presented annually by the VSCD to the best supporting actor of the Dutch theater season) for his role as Edwaar in Ten Oorlog, which was followed by the 1999 Louis d'Or for his lead role as Bruno in Bruno in De cocu magnifique oftewel de wonderbaarlijke hoorndrager.

-In 2013 he appeared in Salamander.
+In 2013, he appeared in Salamander.

 Work

 In the theater he played with, among other theater companies, Blauwe Maandag Compagnie, Het Toneelhuis, 't Arsenaal, and with the KVS in De Drumleraar, In de naam van de Vader en de Zoon, Ten oorlog, Zullen we het liefde noemen and Diplodocus Deks.
 He also toured for years with Jukebox, liedjes op verzoek with Tine Embrechts and Nele Bauwens.

 He became a well-known TV actor in the role of "professional farewell taker" Xavier De Baere, in which he first appeared in Morgen Maandag.
 De Baere was also the closing party of the "50 years of Flemish Television" (Dutch: 50 jaar Vlaamse Televisie) festival.
 Van den Eynde then played Bert "Bucky" Laplasse, another well-known character in Flemish television, in the second series of Het eiland.